kartik-bhagatwala/spotify-miniplayer/README.md

 ## Install

-Download the latest `.app.zip` from [Releases](../../releases), unzip, and drag to Applications.
+Download the latest `miniplayer.zip` from [Releases](../../releases), unzip, and drag to Applications.

-Since the app is unsigned, macOS will block it on first open.
-To run it:
-1. Right-click the app and select **Open**
-2. Click **Open** in the dialog

 On first launch, macOS will also ask to allow the app to control Spotify — click **OK**.